petersomerville/petersomerville/README.md

-## Hi, I am Peter Somerville
+## Veteran leader driving technology innovation

 ---------------------
-Co-founder of Caparra
+I help technology teams ship better code faster and build high-performing organizations.

-AI-powered tools that help your team ship better code faster
+Co-founder of Caparra, building AI-powered tools that help your team ship better code faster.
+Marine Corps veteran with expertise in fintech startups, team building, and fundraising.
+MBA from the University of Minnesota.

 * 🌍  I'm based in Minneapolis, Minnesota
 * ✉️  Email me at pesomerville @ gmail.com